-- Save to save your document under its existing name and continue working in MindView. - Save As to save your document under a different name, in a different location or as a template; see below.
+- Click the File tab. - Choose one of the following: - Save to save your document under its existing name and continue working in MindView. - Save As to save your document under a different name, in a different location or as a template; see below.
 This is also a way of creating a copy of your document.